History of California before 1900: American Conquest

 Stockton rescued Kearny's surrounded troops and, with their combined force, they moved northward from San Diego.
 Entering the present-day Orange County area on January 8, they linked up with Frémont's northern force.
 With the combined American forces totaling 660 troops, they fought the Californians in the Battle of Rio San Gabriel.
 The next day, January 9, 1847, they fought the Battle of La Mesa.
 Three days later, on January 12, 1847, the last significant body of Californians surrendered to American forces.
 That marked the end of the war in California.
 On January 13, 1847, the Treaty of Cahuenga was signed.

 On January 26, 1847, Army lieutenant William Tecumseh Sherman and his unit arrived in Monterey.
 On March 15, 1847, Col. Jonathan D. Stevenson's Seventh Regiment of New York Volunteers of about 900 men began to arrive.
 All of these troops were still in California when gold was discovered in January 1848.

 The Treaty of Guadalupe Hidalgo, signed on February 2, 1848, marked the end of the Mexican–American War.
-In that treaty, the United States agreed to pay Mexico $18,250,000; Mexico formally ceded California (and other northern territories) to the United States; and the first international boundary was drawn between the U.S. and Mexico by treaty.
-The previous boundary had been negotiated in 1819 between Spain and the United States in the Adams–Onís Treaty, which established the present border between California and Oregon.
-San Diego Bay is one of the few natural harbors in California south of San Francisco, and to claim this strategic asset the southern border was slanted to include the entire bay in California.
+In that treaty, the U.S. agreed to pay Mexico $18,250,000; Mexico formally ceded California (and other northern territories) to the U.S.; and the first international boundary was drawn between the U.S. and Mexico by treaty.
+The previous boundary had been negotiated in 1819 between Spain and the U.S. in the Adams–Onís Treaty, which established the present border between California and Oregon.
+San Diego Bay is one of the few natural harbors in California south of San Francisco, and to claim this strategic asset the southern border was adjusted to include the entire bay in California.